leighfletcher/JunoMWR_beltzone/README.md

 L.N.
 Fletcher, F.A.
 Oyafuso, M. Allison, A. Ingersoll, L. Li, Y. Kaspi, E.Galanti, M.H.
 Wong, G.S.
 Orton, K. Duer, Z. Zhang, C. Li, T. Guillot, S.M.
 Levin, S. Bolton

+Note:  We use H5 files to store data in a Hierarchical Data Format (HDF5).
+Each file contains multidimensional arrays of scientific data.
+[HDFView](https://www.neonscience.org/resources/learning-hub/tutorials/explore-data-hdfview) can be used to explore the data, or this can be read in Python by:

+`import h5py`
+`hf = h5py.File('nadirTB_submit.h5', 'r')`
+`hf.keys()`

+[IDL](https://www.l3harrisgeospatial.com/docs/HDF5_Overview.html) also provides access to HDF5 files via a set of procedures and functions contained in a dynamically loadable module (DLM).

 ## MWR Limb-Darkened Brightness temperatures
 File: `TBmu_submit.h5`

 Fig. 1 of Fletcher+2021 and `limbdarken_mean.png`

 MWR brightness temperatures calculated for six channels, 255 latitudes, and 90 emission angles, based on the quadratic functional form in Fletcher+2021 and shown in `limbdarken_mean.png`.
-The HDF contains `TBmu` for 6 channels, 255 latitudes (`latitudes`), and 91 angles (`emissionangle`).
+The HDF file contains `TBmu` for 6 channels, 255 latitudes (`latitudes`), and 91 angles (`emissionangle`).
 We also include the three weighted average coefficients (c0, c1, c2) for the limb darkening for 6 channels and 255 latitudes.

 ## MWR Nadir Brightness Temperatures
 File: `nadirTB_submit.h5`